wesleytian/wesleytian.com/posts/startup.md

 I will agree that they may not have the best advice for how you can grow your career/what skills you're lacking due to a lack of personal experience though.

-### Reason 6. <strike>You might have to do a lot of things you don't want to do</strike> It's the best way to learn to be a founder
+### Reason 6. <strike>You might have to do a lot of things you don't want to do</strike> You get to do a lot of things that founders get to do

 Do you know who else has to do a lot of things that they don't want to do?
 Founders.
 When you're working at an early-stage startup, it is true that you might have to do things that you don't want to.
 But, if you want to be successful at anything in life, you have to get used to doing things that you don't want to.